Vibe 1: 2011–2012

-Stafford FM re-emerged as a community station in 2011, launching online, the station was based in studios on Marston Road, Stafford.
+Stafford FM re-emerged as a community station in 2011, launching online, based in studios on Marston Road, Stafford.
 While at the Marston Road studios, the station held three RSL licences, using a transmitter at the same Hopton site as the earlier project.
 This was in an attempt to gain a community radio licence for the town.

 XL FM

 As a result of having to leave the studio building in December 2012, Stafford FM went off air for a time, until, on Sunday 3 February 2013, the station re-launched as XL FM.
 This was branded under a re-structuring, and the station promised a variety of shows and a wide range of music.
 However, it was announced on 19 August 2013 that the station would revert to its original name.